dperique/Kubernetes_tutorials/Kubernetes_Cluster_observations.md

   cluster).
 But eventually the deployment logic will restart the pod which is not supported and causes that pod to be down.
 In a three mysql Galera cluster, you will end up with a two mysql Galeray cluster.

+## Ideas for checking the status of your workloads

+It's a good idea to run periodic checks to confirm your workloads are functioning properly.

+Sometimes we use `kubectl exec` to run various commands to check state of pods.
+Here are a few suggestions in light of the above observations:

+* Make it so that the kubectl command is configured with the IP address of a working Kubernetes master
+  * This can be done by:
+    * checking the Kubernetes masters before each periodic status check and configuring kubectl point use the first working one.
+    * configuring kubectl to use a VIP (using something like keepalived) that "floats" among the Kubernetes masters onto a working one using health checks to determine which one to use.
+* Run `docker exec` on the docker containers that map to your Kubernetes pods to check the status of your workloads.
+  * This can help you determine if service is impacted (critical severity) or if just Kubernetes is degraded but still operational (medium severity).
+  * This is necessary only if you don't have a working kube-apiserver on one of the masters.